Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Identifying and removing directed cycles

-The vector, $Q_j$, is the set of edges that make up cycle $j$, S$_k$ is the state of edge $k$, and $m$ is the number of edges in the network.
+where $m$ is the number of edges in the network and each $S_k$ can take one of three values:

 For example, Figure \ref{fig:nested} shows a graph with two cycles nested within a larger cycle.
-If the edges are oriented as shown in the figure the decimal number for the cycle involving edges $(2, 3, 5, 6, 7)$ with states $\bold S = (0, 1, 0, 0, 0)$ is
+If the edges are oriented as shown in the figure the cycle vector for the cycle involving edges $(2, 3, 5, 6, 7)$ with states $\boldS = (0, 1, 0, 0, 0)$ is